Can Humans Regrow Teeth

 If you've knocked out or lost a permanent tooth

 For a freshly knocked-out tooth: keep it moist (milk or saline works, saliva is fine, water is a last resort), don't scrub the root, and get to a dentist within 30 to 60 minutes.
+For a completely avulsed tooth, the Merck Manual Professional Edition notes that permanent retention may be possible if you replace it in the socket with minimal handling within about 30 minutes to 1 hour within the hour.
 For teeth already missing, make an appointment to discuss implants, bridges, or dentures.
 Getting a replacement sooner rather than later matters because jawbone in the area of a missing tooth starts resorbing over time, which can complicate implant candidacy later.

 If you have a cavity or enamel damage